 A statement that only declares that the patient was ‘not fit for duty’ or, was ‘suffering from a medical condition’ will not be accepted if it does not include the required information in points 1, 2 and 3 above.

 Documents must be originals or certified copies.
 We advise you to keep a photocopy of your completed application for your records.

 Any supporting documentation should account for the dates that are specified in your application.

 Medical Certificates are legal documents and cannot be backdated.

-Other than in extraordinary circumstances, the University will not accept medical evidence that has been signed by a person who is a close associate or near relative of the student.
+The University will not accept medical certificates issued by a person who is a close associate or near relative of the student.
 Examples of near relatives are: partner, child, brother, sister or parent.
-Examples of close associates are: close friends, neighbours, and partners or children of colleagues.
+Examples of close associates are: close friends, neighbours and partners or children of colleagues.

 Attempts to alter or otherwise amend or falsify information contained in a medical certificate or letter issued by a registered health practitioner may be considered a crime under the Queensland Criminal Code Act (1899) and may result in disciplinary action by the University against the student.

-JCU conducts regular audits of medical certificates, letters and supporting documents issued by registered health practitioners to confirm the authenticity of the document, and/or veracity of the information presented.
+JCU conducts regular audits of medical certificates, letters and supporting documents issued by registered health practitioners to confirm the authenticity of the document.

 Where a document is in a language other than English, the student must provide a translation of the document into English.
 Translated documents must either be notarised by an Apostille or Notary Public (or equivalent), or have been translated and signed/stamped by the accredited translating service, for example, the National Authority for Accredited Translators and Interpreters.